MariaWaleskaOliver/MariaWaleskaOliver-mariaoliveira.github.io/index.md

 ## Web Designer Development

 Programming involves logical reasoning, curiosity, creativity and, above all, the desire to solve problems in the best possible way, with the aim of simplifying and/or improving a variety of tasks in our daily lives.
-During this first semester we had the pleasure of developing new projects using HTML, CSS and Java Script.
+During this first semester we had the pleasure of developing new projects using HTML, CSS, Java Script, C# and UX.
 In which I have the pleasure of exhibiting in this portfolio.

+## HTML and CSS

 ### BEAUTÉ
 That is my assigment 2 [MyWebSite](https://mariawaleskaoliver.github.io/MariaWaleskaOliver-BEAUT--/home.html)